adeel26in/openviaterm/README.md

 cd openviaterm/src

-go run # If you want to build it run go build
+go run openviaterm.go # If you want to build it run go build